django-hijack/django-hijack/docs/configuration.md

         return False
 ```

-:warning: The setting `HIJACK_AUTHORIZATION_CHECK` overrides the other hijack authorization settings.
+**Warning: The setting `HIJACK_AUTHORIZATION_CHECK` overrides the other hijack authorization settings.
 Defining a custom authorization function can have dangerous
 effects on your application's authorization system.
 Potentially, it might allow any user to impersonate
-any other user and to take advantage of all their permissions.
+any other user and to take advantage of all their permissions.**

 ## Custom view decorator
 Django Hijack's views are decorated by Django's `staff_member_required` decorator.
 If you have written your own